 Take a closer look at both the answers given above.
-You may notice that none of the answers have this statement - “I know I’m the perfect candidate, you should hire me.”
-Because it is not necessary.
-It is not good to say that in the first round of interview or it is not wise to answer with the statement for such a simple and casual question.
+You may notice that none of the answers have this statement - “I know I’m the perfect candidate; you should hire me.”
+Because it is not necessary, it is not good to say that in the first round of interviews, or it is not wise to answer with the statement for such a simple and casual question.
 This will be more suitable for a question like “Why should we hire you for this position?”

-Most of the best and impressive job seekers use one of the approaches given in the above examples.
-There is no way you will talk too much or too less when you follow the above-laid rules.
+Most of the best and impressive job seekers use one of the above examples' approaches.
+There is no way you will talk too much or too little when you follow the above-laid rules.
 This will show the interviewers that you are careful in your job search and that you are looking for the right job and not just any job that comes along the way.
 It also shows that your top priority in the interview is to learn more and make a fruitful conversation to find out if this job is a perfect fit for you and if you are a perfect fit for the company.
-It will show the interviewers that you are not desperately trying to convince everyone you talk to that you are going to be the perfect candidate for the job.
+It will show the interviewers that you are not desperately trying to convince everyone you talk to that you will be the perfect candidate for the job.
 But, you are just trying to learn more and see if it’s a match.

-Just follow what we say and you will get hired without any further questioning.
-Hiring managers would want to finish with the interview fast and they would love the apt answers you give.
+follow what we say, and you will get hired without any further questioning.
+Hiring managers would want to finish with the interview fast and love the apt answers you give.
 You are definitely going to stand out and shine!

 Related interview questions